 How to Select a Steam Mop

-In my quest to find a green way to clean your floors, I took it to Facebook where the overwhelming response was to purchase a steam cleaner.
+In my quest to find an eco steam mop, I took it to Facebook where the overwhelming response was to purchase a steam cleaner.
 After doing a measurable amount of research I decided to use the Eureka Enviro Steamer to clean the floors.
 I purchased it on Amazon.com.

 I’m going to continue to use my current steam mop until it stops working.
 It’s been going strong for four years now.
 Unfortunately, the Eureka Enviro Steamer mop is currently not available on Amazon.com.
 However, the Shark Steam Pocket Mop is a comparable product.